emanderson811/computers-reading-cookbooks/_posts/2025-08-25-lexos-grapefruit.md

 Lexos is an open-source tool for corpus cleaning and analysis built by the [Lexomics Research Group](https://wheatoncollege.edu/academics/special-projects-initiatives/lexomics/) at Wheaton College.
 I am using the browser-based version, but there is also a version available for local installation.

 Lexos provides several options for cleaning and normalizing your data prior to your analysis.
 Using the Scrub tool you can remove punctuation, numbers, and spaces, lowercase all text, remove a defined list of stop words and import rules for handling special characters.
 For this corpus, I removed punctuation and digits and made all lowercase.
-I also uploaded a standard set of stop words from the Natural Language Toolkit which to remove common words like "the," "and," "is," etc.
+I also uploaded a standard set of stop words from the Natural Language Toolkit to remove common words like "the," "and," "is," etc.

-Once you've applied all desired cleaning steps you can either export you cleaned corpus for use in another tool, or use it to explore a variety of visualization and analysis options within Lexos including word clouds and bubble graphs as well as dendrograms, k-means clustering, and osine similarity measures.
+Once you've applied all desired cleaning steps you can either export your cleaned corpus for use in another tool, or use it to explore a variety of visualization and analysis options within Lexos including word clouds and bubble graphs as well as dendrograms, k-means clustering, and cosine similarity measures.

 ## Top Words Analysis

-{% include image-float.html objectid="/assets/post-images/lexos-topwords.jpg" caption="Lexos Scrub Tool Screen" width="50" float="end" %}
+{% include image-float.html objectid="/assets/post-images/lexos-topwords.jpg" caption="Lexos Top Words Results" width="50" float="end" %}

 One of Lexos' features that I found most useful and have chosen to explore further is the Top Words tool.
 Top Words allows you to compare each individual document to the corpus as a whole to determine which words are unique to particular texts.
 You can choose to tokenize by tokens, characters, or n-grams and you can make a few adjustments to the number and frequency of terms to compare.
 If you've clustered your texts into what Lexos calls "classes" you can also compare each class of texts to all others, an option that I'll be exploring in a later post.